lisafeets/product_portfolio/README.md

 ```
 npm run dev
 ```

+If you run into any issues try updating the version of node you're using (I use 14.19.1)

 Once you're happy with the changes you've made push the updates to your master branch.